OmarEl-Mohandes/PaymentGateway/README.md

 #### Scalability/Cost
 Although, AWS Lambda can handle high TPS (relatively), it's not recommended to use for latency nor cost sensitive use cases.
-Scaling up Lambdas has proven to be more costly than e.g running ECS tasks on th long run.
+Scaling up Lambdas has proven to be more costly than e.g running ECS tasks on the long run.

 #### Availability and Consistency
 - In `/make-payment`, the call to BankSimulator happens first then we store the result to DDB.
 However, when the call to DDB fails, we won't store the result.